 - Medical Student Performance Evaluation (also known as a Dean’s Letter);

-- at least two additional letters of recommendation (at least one of these must be from a Psychiatrist who supervised or evaluated the applicant during a U.S. clinical experience in Psychiatry, and must describe the clinical role of the applicant in this experience);
+- at least three additional letters of recommendation (at least one of these must be from a Psychiatrist who supervised or evaluated the applicant during a U.S. clinical experience in Psychiatry, and must describe the clinical role of the applicant in this experience);

 - a Personal Statement;